ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 It's all about lossless compression and stuffing the 4.1GB in a) as less size as possible and/or b) in as less time as possible and/or c) with as less energy consumption as possible.
 Obviously the use case is important for prioritization: creating static archives that get downloaded over and over again vs. dynamically compressing variable contents.

 Some tools are single-threaded while others use all cores available (as we've seen directly above adding the efficiency cores to the mix is highly desirable).
-Single-threaded tools suffer from the DVFS dilemma: the higher the power cores are clocked the more inefficient they become since highest clockspeeds require massive supply voltage boosts for the cores to function still stable.
+Single-threaded tools suffer from the DVFS dilemma: the higher the power cores are clocked the more inefficient they become since highest clockspeeds require massive supply voltage boosts for the cores to function still stably.

 The 'consumption' column is average consumption while compressing (CPU cores + DRAM) and the 'total W' column is the former value multiplied by duration and converted from mW to W: